Steve Roye: A Top Leader In Stand-up Comedy

 But here’s what I do know…

-Comedians who are consistent hitting a PAR Score of 30+ don’t seem to have any complaints about my software or my system and use it without reservation to continue to improve.
+Comedians who are consistently hitting a PAR Score of 30+ don’t seem to have any complaints about my software or my system and use it without reservation to continue to improve.

 It’s the comedians who CAN’T reach a 30+ PAR Score that seem to have the issues, oddly enough.